You may have heard about the Piotroski F-Score but do you believe it can improve your investment returns? If not keep reading, you will be surprised.

 But there was a problem.

-The Piotroski F-Score is not difficult to calculate but you need a lot of accounting information to calculate the nine ratios it is made up of.
+The Piotroski F-Score is not difficult to calculate but you need a lot of accounting information to calculate the nine ratios.

 And in order to test it you need this information for a LOT of companies.

-We thus build a high quality database of 22,153 companies in all the developed markets worldwide which allows us to calculate the Piotroski F-Score for all of them at the push of a button.
+We thus build a high quality database of over 22,000 companies in all the developed markets worldwide which allows us to calculate the Piotroski F-Score for all of them at the push of a button.

-And this is how the Quant Investing stock screener was born.
+And this is how the Quant Investing stock screener got started.

 110 ratios and indicators at your finger tips